Barnabas27/alx-system_engineering-devops/README.md

-contains script that prints absolute path name of the current working directory
+contains script that prints absolute path name of the current working directory (pwd)